cisarik/mychatgpt/README.md

 - The popup now keeps Searches, Settings, and Debug content on a single surface with in-place tab switching.
 - "Open detailed view" links route to their respective panels inside the popup instead of spawning new browser tabs.
 - Hash deep-links (`#searches`, `#settings`, `#debug`) activate the matching panel so you can bookmark or share precise popup states.
+- Invalid or missing hashes automatically fall back to the Searches panel while updating the popup hash to stay in sync.

 ## Theme & Accessibility
 - Default experience ships with a modern dark theme tuned for ChatGPT-like contrast, while a light fallback automatically applies for users preferring light mode via `prefers-color-scheme`.